-General comments received from Aboriginal communities were provided to NextEra's environmental consultants to consider in preparing the draft REA Table 1 Reports.
-These general issues are described for each community that provided them, in Section 4, and in the Tables of Concordance in Appendix G.
+General comments requested and obtained from Aboriginal communities were provided to NextEra's environmental consultants to consider in preparing the draft REA Table 1 Reports.
+These general issues are described in Section 4, as well as in the Tables of Concordance in Appendix G for the communities that provided a response.